 Make sure you negotiate that term well, but just know that this request – almost for sure – will be reflected in the price.

-At a minimum, the contract should be exclusive during your campaign with the SMI.
+At a minimum, when signing an influencer contract it should be exclusive during your campaign with the SMI.
 And make it clear that they are not allowed to promote the competitors during that period.

 Sometimes there are cases where a brand requires exclusivity in their category.
 In this case, it is the SMI’s job to ask for as much clarification as possible as to what that category is.
 And then the influencer should move it from a “super category” (e.g. “Toys”) to a sub sub sub sub-category (e.g. “magnetic toys for Hannukah”).
 This way the SMI won’t be blocked from making a living.
 It’s important for the SMI to clarify the exact duration, and start and end dates, for the restriction.